French Verbs – Imperfect Tense – Regular Verbs

 In this lesson we learn how to create the present tense of the subjunctive mood…

-French Verbs – Present Tense Subjunctive of Regular Verbs
+French Verbs – Present Tense of Regular -er Verbs